-You can join Russell and Dug and become an actual Wilderness Explorer during your visit to Animal Kingdom.
+- You can join Russell and Doug and become an actual Wilderness Explorer during your visit to Animal Kingdom.
 As you come down from the Oasis, walking towards the Tree of Life, you’ll see a stand on the right side with the WE sign on it.
 Here you can take the WE oath and begin your hunt to discover some really cool things throughout the park.
 You’ll receive a guide to help you along your way.
 This activity is great for kids!

-On Kilimanjaro Safaris try to sit on the left side of the vehicle when you board.
+- On Kilimanjaro Safaris try to sit on the left side of the vehicle when you board.
 The left side has the best views and most of the animals.
 If you’re going to be boarded in the middle or right side, just ask to wait for the next vehicle!

-On DINOSAUR after entering the big film room try moving all the way over to the other side of the room next to a plain set of double doors.
+- On DINOSAUR after entering the big film room try moving all the way over to the other side of the room next to a plain set of double doors.
 This is the exit when the instructional film is done.
 The closer you are to it the faster you ride!

-Parents: Child Swap is a real thing and it’s amazing.
-When you visit the parks and one of your little ones can’t go on a ride that has a height limit, you can do what’s called child swap (or parent swap).
+- Parents: Child Swap is a real thing and it’s amazing.
+When you visit the Disney parks and one of your little ones can’t go on a ride that has a height limit, you can do what’s called child swap (or parent swap).
 One parent goes in and rides the ride (whether through the Fastpass line or standby) and when they come out the other parent +2 can go through the Fastpass line to ride.
 Nice!
 You need to be sure to show up at the ride and ask the Cast Member who’s standing at the entrance of the ride for a child swap pass.
 If you don’t do this they won’t give you one later.

 Food and Dining

-You can get a Dole Whip inside Animal Kingdom…if you look hard enough…or keep reading.
+- You can get a Dole Whip inside Animal Kingdom…if you look hard enough…or keep reading.
 The shop is in Africa and it’s called Tamu Tamu Refreshments.
 They serve other tasty desserts like the chocolate waffle topped with mousse or ice cream.
 It’s amazing!

-The Satu’li Canteen in Pandora was the first restaurant to offer mobile order and pick-up.
+- The Satu’li Canteen in Pandora was the first restaurant to offer mobile order and pick-up.
 Download the Disney World app to have access to this service.
 It’s listed on the home menu.
 The reason we mention it is because it’s much faster than standing in line during the lunch or dinner rush.
 Order your food from their menu, customize what you need, and you’re done!
 You can order breakfast, lunch, and dinner from the app during the times they offer each menu.

-The most casual place to eat at in Animal Kingdom is Flame Tree BBQ.
+- The most casual place to eat at in Animal Kingdom is Flame Tree BBQ.

 Single Rider Attractions